-This policy has been put in place to ensure that the school's requirements for student uniform and appearance are aligned with the revised Department for Education Guidance (Statutory and Non-Statutory 2021).
+This policy has been put in place to ensure that the school's requirements for student uniform and appearance are aligned with the revised Department for Education Guidance (Statutory and Non-Statutory 2024) and the communicated intent of the Children's Wellbeing and Schools Bill.
 This policy complies with the Human Rights Act 1998 and Equality Act 2010 and takes into account key considerations such as safeguarding and health and safety.

-Our Governing Body decides what the school rules are for student appearance (including uniform) and how the uniform should be sourced.
+Our school management team decides what the school rules are for student appearance (including uniform) and how the uniform should be sourced.
 We believe that our rules on Uniform and Appearance have a key role in promoting: